guillaume-a/advent-of-code/README.md

 Run Day 01, Part 2 for current year with example inputs :
 ```
-docker run --rm -ti -v (pwd):/app/ php:8-cli php app/run.php 1 --part2
+docker run --rm -ti -v (pwd):/app/ php:8-cli php app/run.php 1 --p2
 ```

-Run Day 01, Part 2 for current year with `custom` inputs (where `custom` is the folder name, it can be whatever you want) :
+Run Day 01, Part 2 for current year with `custom` inputs:
 ```
-docker run --rm -ti -v (pwd):/app/ php:8-cli php app/run.php 1 --part2 -i custom
+docker run --rm -ti -v (pwd):/app/ php:8-cli php app/run.php 1 --p2 --custom
 ```

-# Inputs & Answers
+# Inputs

 In the `resources` folder, inputs are named with the following pattern :

 ```
-/[YYYY]/[input-name]/inputs/[DD].txt
+/[YYYY]/[example|custom]/inputs/[DD].txt
-/[YYYY]/[input-name]/answers/[DD]-[part].txt
+/[YYYY]/[example|custom]/answers/[DD]-[part].txt
 ```

-In the `answers` files, are the expected values for this specific challenge/part.
+#Answers

-Can be used for futur optimisation.
+Beide the inputs folder, there is a anwsers.json wwith example answers.
+You can duplicate it into the custom with correct answers.
+If you want to refactor code after, you'll still have the correct answers somewhere.

 # Challenges

 Each challenge must implements `ChallengeInterface`

-And be in the namespace corrersponding to its year/day
+And be in the class corresponding to its year/day

 `Joky\AdventOfCode\Challenges\Year_[YYYY]\Day_[DD]`